muratk5n/thirdwave/en/README.md

 ---

+:)

 "@theRealKiyosaki

 End of US [dollar]?
-Saudi Arabia just agreed to sell China oil and trade in Chinese Yuan, not US $.
+Saudi Arabia [is considering] to sell China oil and trade in Chinese Yuan, not US $.
 US hegemony ending.
 US less of a world power.
 Thank you Brandon.
 Just what happens next is in question.
 I will do my best to keep you posted before things happen.
 Take care.
 Not good"